honeypieio/rosshudson.co.uk/content/posts/wankie-how-to-make-your-own-off-brand-winkie.md

 I won't go into detail how to etch boards at home but here's a few tips for photo-etching a double sided board:

 * To make sure both sides are aligned properly, leave a leader of about 25mm at the top and bottom of both transparencies.
 Line both transparencies up whilst holding them flat and taut, then tape or staple **each** leader together.
 * Cut off a small corner of your transparencies and the laminate.
 This means you can be sure you're exposing it the the same way round on each side, it can be easy to lose track of orientation when flipping the board over and peeling off the protective film.

 ### Materials

-It's a bit unorthodox but it is made out of widely-available, standard parts.
+It's a bit unorthodox but it is made out of widely-available, standard parts - maybe just not the standard way of using them.
 Here's a list of what you need:

 [Bill of Materials](https://docs.google.com/spreadsheets/d/1p3rOqLWnDMtnXX7NXCRcTw4L4Kr5cC3prt3LqJf37A0/edit?usp=sharing "Bill of Materials")

 ### Instructions

 Since it's a bit weird and not so obvious from the layout, I'll go through each step of construction (I'll assume you have a blank PCB ready to go).

-1. Apply some PCB varnish to the front - it'll make it last longer.
-Clear nail varnish is the same thing.
+1. Apply a light layer of PCB varnish to the front - it'll make it last longer.
+Clear nail varnish works too.
 2. Solder the largest pads for the negative cell contacts and the pin back.

 ![](/images/soldering-1.jpg)

-3. Solder the 0 ohm link and the capacitor.
+1. Solder the 0 ohm link and the capacitor.
 If you're using a soldering iron, to make them sit flush to the board you can tin the pads then use some solder wick to make the pad flat.
 Tack one lead on and solder other lead then reflow the first led again.

 ![](/images/soldering-2.jpg)

-4. Prepare the resistors by cropping each lead to about 4mm.
+1. Prepare the resistors by cropping each lead to about 4mm.
 Then solder them to the board.

 ![](/images/cropped resistor.jpg)

 ![](/images/soldering-3.jpg)

-5. Solder the 555 timer.
+1. Solder the 555 timer.
 Tin the pads then tack two diagonal pins then reflow all eight pins.

 ![](/images/soldering-4.jpg)
 6\.
 Prepare the cell holders' pads by tinning them and using solder wick to make them flat.

 ![](/images/soldering-5.jpg)

-7. Form the cell holders' leads by gently bending them perpendicular to the body with a pair of small pliers/blunt snips.
+1. Form the cell holders' leads by gently bending them perpendicular to the body with a pair of small pliers/blunt snips.
 Crop off the excess.
 Surface mount versions do exist but I couldn't find them - use them if you can!

 ![](/images/cell-holder-folded.jpg)
 8\.
 Position the cell holder centred with a pair of pliers and flow **lots** of solder on each lead.
 They'll be under a lot of mechanical strain when the cells are in them!